scalableminds/wknml/docs/wknml.md

 **Attributes**:

-- `parameters` _NMLParameters_ - All the metadata attributes associated with a wK skeleton annotation.
+- `parameters` _NMLParameters_ - All the metadata attributes associated with a wK annotation.
 - `trees` _List[Tree]_ - A list of all skeleton/tree objects.
-Usually contains of the information.
+Usually contains the majority of the annotated skeleton information.
 - `branchpoints` _List[Branchpoint]_ - A list of all branchpoint objects.
 - `comments` _List[Comment]_ - A list of all comment objects.
 - `groups` _List[Group]_ - A list of all group objects.
-- `volume` _Optional[Volume]_ - A reference to any volume data that might reside in the directory as the NML file.
+- `volume` _Optional[Volume]_ - A reference to any volume data that is part of this annotation.

 <a name="wknml.parse_nml"></a>
 #### parse\_nml